 - Change noticeable things about their behavior, clothing, academic goals, or friendships.

-If you see these “red flags” in your teen’s relationship, it’s important that you speak up and let him or her know you’re concerned.
-We have more information on talking to your kid about teen dating violence (TDV) here
+If you see these red flags in your teen’s relationship, it’s important that you speak up and let them know you’re concerned.
+We have more information on talking to your kid about teen dating violence here.

 While it’s scary to think that your child may be experiencing violence, it can be devastating to wonder if your child is hurting someone else.
 But you can be in an important position to influence your child’s behavior if he or she is violent, so it’s important to be aware of these warning signs as well.
 Kids who are abusive may: